snikket-im/snikket-android/README.md

 manage accounts and choose renew PGP announcement from the contextual menu.

 #### OMEMO is grayed out.
 What do I do?
 OMEMO has two requirements: Your server and the server of your contact need to support PEP.
 Both of you can verify that individually by opening your account details and selecting ```Server info``` from the menu.
 The appearing table should list PEP as available.
 The second requirement is mutual presence subscription.
-You can verify that be opening the contact details and see if the both check boxes *Send presence updates* and *Receive presence updates* are checked.
+You can verify that by opening the contact details and see if the both check boxes *Send presence updates* and *Receive presence updates* are checked.

 #### How does the encryption for conferences work?